Gabriel Stiritz

 The US personal injury market moves $8.4 billion through referrals annually.
 Almost none of it flows through modern infrastructure.

-Lexamica is the first platform that gives law firms real visibility into their referral networks—case tracking, partner performance analytics, automated compliance, B2B payments.
+Lexamica is the largest attorney referral and co-counsel platform in the United States—200,000+ referrals annually, 8,000+ attorneys in the network.
+We give law firms real visibility into their referral networks: case tracking, partner performance analytics, automated compliance, B2B payments.

 Why this matters: